-For information about optionally using SEC for your Cray system, see Configuring SEC Software for a Cray XC System.
+For information about optionally using SEC for your Cray system, see Configuring SEC Software for a Cray XC, Cray XE, or Cray XK System (S-2542).

 2.13 Storage

 All Cray XC30 systems require RAID storage.
 RAID storage consists of one or more physical RAID subsystems; a RAID subsystem is defined as a pair of disk controllers and all disk modules that connect to the controllers.